 It’s been a long time coming!
-I decided to start seriously looking into Hashicorp Vault.
+I decided to start seriously looking into HashiCorp Vault.
 I love the product but by lack of time, never started the journey.
 So what better way to start than initiating a few blog posts on the topic πŸ˜‹

 This article is Vault 101, so we’ll look at the basics.